Cigarettes are smoked by over 1 billion people nearly 20% of the world population in 2014 and Smoking causes 1 in 5 deaths annually.

 - It causes endothelial dysfunction.

 Smoking not only raises blood pressure temporarily, it even increases your risk towards hypertension and other heart diseases.

 Smoking, passive/secondary smoking, or chewing tobacco raise your blood pressure immediately but temporarily.
-Additionally, tobacco can damage the artery walls lining; this narrowed your arteries, plaque formation, and permanent increase in your blood pressure.
+Additionally, nicotine can damage the artery walls lining; this narrowed your arteries, plaque formation, and permanent increase in your blood pressure.

-What do you feel, when you quit smoking?
+What do you feel when you quit smoking?

 When you quit smoking, you may have some short-term side effects such as craving for cigarettes, irritability, feel hungry, cough often, headaches, unable to concentrate.

 These smoking withdrawal effects are due to nicotine; your body practiced to it.
 Nicotine is an addicting agent present in cigarettes.
 You will experience these smoking withdrawal symptoms within the first few days of quitting; don’t lose heart, you must be patient and stay in control.

 Do not consider these as side effects; it shows that your body has started healing and getting used to being without cigarettes.
 Smoking withdrawal symptoms are only temporary, which are stronger at the beginning but go away within 25 days.

 Quit smoking does not only lower your blood pressure, but it also has numerous other benefits they are:

 - Reduce your risk of disease (such as heart disease, heart attack, lung cancer, throat cancer, emphysema, ulcers, and gum disease).